Wanting to capture new business opportunities, forge new partnerships, expand your capabilities or increase your expertise?

 The Governor’s Office of Economic Development accomplishes this mission through the administration of programs that are based around industries or “economic clusters” that demonstrate the best potential for development.
 The Governor’s Office of Economic Development utilizes state resources and private sector contracts to fulfill its mission.

-The mission of the University of Utah Manufacturing Extension Partnership (UUMEP) Center is to help small- and medium-sized manufacturing businesses in Utah be competitive in the global marketplace.
-They do this by offering:
+The mission of the Manufacturing Extension Partnership (MEP) Center is to help small- and medium-sized manufacturing businesses in Utah be competitive in the global marketplace.
+They can connect you with lower cost manufacturing by subsidizing some of the cost.
+They offer:

 - Operational excellence: We maximize profit through manufacturing and business process optimization based on lean, six-sigma, certification, and other operational excellence methods.